 Mexico's economy and culture are changing.
 Until 2012, Mexico's economy underperformed Brazil's.
 Mexico is now a major manufacturing center for electronics.
 That includes most of the flat-screen TVs sold in the United States.
 It also makes medical devices and aerospace parts.

-Mexico's trade agreements allows its manufacturers duty-free access to 60 percent of the world.
+Mexico's trade agreements allow its manufacturers duty-free access to 60 percent of the world.
 That benefit attracts foreign factories.

-International trade (exports plus imports) equals 66 percent of the country's GDP.
-That's much higher than Brazil (26 percent) or even China (42 percent).
+International trade, which is exports plus imports, equals 66 percent of the country's GDP.
+That's much higher than Brazil’s 26 percent or even China’s 42 percent.
 This emphasis on trade makes Mexico's companies globally competitive.
 Gruma is the world's largest tortilla maker.
 Bimbo is the largest bread maker since it acquired U.S. baker Sara Lee.
 Mexican companies have access to the U.S. market.
 They also share a common language with the rest of Latin America.

 Mexico grew from the ninth to the seventh largest auto manufacturer in the world between 2010 and 2015.
 It's the fourth largest auto exporter.
 It recently surpassed Japan as the second-largest U.S. auto parts exporter.

 Helu's position is threatened by Mexico's new policies of deregulating the telecommunications industry.
-America company AT&T is entering the market thanks to lowered tariffs.
+American company AT&T is entering the market, thanks to lowered tariffs.

 Challenges to Mexico's Economy

 The biggest challenge is getting rid of the drug cartels.
-President Peña Nieto's focus is to increase security spending from 1.5 percent to 5 percent of GDP -- the level that worked for Colombia.
-He would draft 40,000 soldiers into the police departments.
+President Peña Nieto increased security spending from 1.5 percent to 5 percent of GDP, the level that worked for Colombia.

 Surprising Facts About Mexico and Immigration